Florrena/Web-Programming-Project/README.md

 ### Feature 8

 We will make a slide out menu in our header.
-The concept is to make it look more mobile-user friendly.
+The concept is to make it look more mobile user-friendly.

 ### Feature 9

-We will make the 'random cat button' generate a random cat page every time a customer clicks on it, making it perfect if the customer has any troubles deciding on which cat to choose.
+We will make the 'random cat button' generate a random cat page every time a customer clicks on it, making it easier for the customer if they have any trouble deciding on which cat to choose.

 ---